 SHARMINI PERIES, TRNN: After decades of sustained attacks on social programs and consistently high unemployment rates, it is no surprise that mortality rates in the country have increased.
 A research team from Columbia University’s Mailman School of Public Health in New York has estimated that 875,000 deaths in the United States in the year 2000 could be attributed to clusters of social factors bound up with poverty and income inequality.
 According to U.S. government statistics, some 2.45 million Americans died in the year 2000, thus the researchers estimate means that social deprivation was responsible for some 36 percent of the total deaths that year.
 A staggering total.

 Joining us to discuss all of this from New York City is Michael Hudson.
 Michael is a Distinguished Research Professor of Economics at the University of Missouri Kansas City.
-His latest book is Killing the Host: How Financial Parasites and Debt Bondage Destroy the Global Economy
+His latest book is Killing the Host: How Financial Parasites and Debt Bondage Destroy the Global Economy.

-So, Michael, what do you make of this recent research and what it’’s telling us about the death total in this country?
+So, Michael, what do you make of this recent research and what it’s telling us about the death total in this country?

 HUDSON: What it tells is almost identical to what has already been narrated for Russia and Greece.
-And what is responsible for the increasing death rates is neoliberal economic 2KillingTheHost_Cover_rulepolicy, neoliberal trade policy, and the polarization and impoverishment of a large part of society.
+And what is responsible for the increasing death rates is neoliberal economic policy, neoliberal trade policy, and the polarization and impoverishment of a large part of society.
 After the Soviet Union broke up in 1991, death rates soared, lifespans shortened, health standards decreased all throughout the Yeltsin administration, until finally President Putin came in and stabilized matters.
 Putin said that the destruction caused by neoliberal economic policies had killed more Russians than all of whom died in World War II, the 22 million people.
 That’s the devastation that polarization caused there.

 Same thing in Greece.
 In the last five years, Greek lifespans have shortened.
 They’re getting sicker, they are dying faster, they’re not healthy.
 Almost all of the British economists of the late 18th century said when you have poverty, when you have a transfer of wealth to the rich, you’re going to have shorter lifespans, and you’re also going to have immigration.
 The countries that have a hard money policy, a creditor policy, people are going to emigrate.
 Now, at that time that was why England was gaining immigrants.
 It was gaining skilled labor.
 It was gaining people to work in its industry because other countries were still in the post-feudal system and were driving them out.
 Russia had a huge emigration of skilled labor, largely to Germany and to the United States, especially in information technology.
 Greece has a heavy outflow of labor.
 The Baltic States have had almost a 10 percent decline in their population in the last decade as a result of their neoliberal policies.
 Also, health problems are rising.